Be careful using this money-saving car rental trick

 It used to be a reliable money-saving car rental trick: Reserve a vehicle at an off-airport location and take an Uber or taxi over.
 You can easily knock off 10 percent or more in airport fees.

-Unfortunately, that loophole is closing.
+Unfortunately, that loophole has closed.

 Consider what happened to Art Kraus in Salt Lake City recently.
 When he arrived at a downtown location to pick up a rental vehicle, an Enterprise representative said he would have to declare whether he’d flown into Salt Lake City.
 If he answered yes, he’d have to pay an 11 percent fee in addition to the $322 rental charge.